barumau/pandunia/english/darse.md

 ☺: **kana.** = Yes. (_I eat._)
 ☻: **kia ye kana sup?** = Would he like to have soup?
 ☺: **no kana.** = No.
-☻: **danke. mi dar un ca i un kafe i un sup na bada du des minut.**
+☻: **danke. mi dar un ca i un kafe i un supe na bade du des minut.**
  = Thank you.
 I will bring one tea, one coffee and one soup in ten minutes.